-Award-winning human rights program reaches over 14,000 Canadian youth
+Award-winning human rights program empowers and transforms Canadian youth at the Canadian Museum for Human Rights

-WINNIPEG, MB. - April 21, 2017 - The Asper Foundation has announced the 2017 Human Rights and Holocaust Studies Program for grades 7 to 9 students across Canada.
+WINNIPEG, MB. - April 27, 2018 - The Asper Foundation has announced the 2018 Human Rights and Holocaust Studies Program for grades 7 to 9 students from Canada.
 The program deals with topics ranging from racism to genocide and is aimed at promoting understanding and sensitizing Canadian students to the consequences of racism.